t3brightside/personnel/README.md

 - List of selected persons
 - Sort by
 - Disable from back end: images, vCard link, extra information
+- Base templates for cards, list and table
 - Easy to add custom templates

 ## Installation